Assistant Professor of Theology, Culture and Ethics, Assistant Dean of Undergraduate Programming; Special Assistant to the President

 My primary research interests are studies of how orthodox doctrine and theological thought from the early church onward can inform, challenge, and reinvigorate peoples’ understanding of what it means to be a Christian and the church in the world today.
 My current research focuses on the writings of twentieth century thinkers Jacques Ellul and Paul Virilio on the subjects of theology, ethics, and technology, and I plan to pursue further research and publishing on these two thinkers and the related fields of technology, media, communication, fine arts, theology, ethics, and aesthetics.
 As I look to publish my PhD research in book form, I also am excited about other research opportunities and projects which relate to theological and ethical questions that I believe are essential for Christians and churches today.
 These questions relate to theological and ethical studies of disability and mental health in and outside of the local church, political thought and action, care for and cultivation of the environment, and many other timely fields of inquiry for theology and ethics.

-Theology, Ethics, and Technology in the Work of Jacques Ellul and Paul Virilio.
+Theology, Ethics, and Technology in the Work of Jacques Ellul and Paul Virilio: A Nascent Theological Tradition.
 Maryland: Lexington Books.
-(Forthcoming)
+2021.

 “What’s in a Name?
 Jacques Ellul’s Reading of Naming in Genesis 1–3.”
 Jacques Ellul and The Bible: Towards a Hermeneutic of Freedom.
-Eugene: Wipf and Stock.
-(Forthcoming)
+Eugene: Wipf and Stock, 2020.